gguex/lexical_proportion_GGX_AXS/README.md

 containing french stopwords (we use here the file provided by Jacques Savoy http://members.unine.ch/jacques.savoy/clef/frenchST.txt).

-The 3 studied lexical proportions studied in this code are :
+The 3 lexical proportions studied in this code are :

 1) The proportion of stopwords
 2) The proportion of words longer than the mean length